Beauty and the Beast (2017 film): Cast

 The film also features Thomas Padden as Chapeau, the prince's valet who has been transformed into a coat rack, and Clive Rowe as Cuisinier, the castle's head chef who has been transformed into a stove.
 Additionally, Sophie Reid, Rafaëlle Cohen, and Carla Nella appear as the Village Lasses, a trio of women who fawn over Gaston and are jealous of Belle.
 Jimmy Johnston, Dean Street, and Alexis Loizon appear as Tom, Dick, and Stanley, a trio of men who are friends with Gaston and LeFou and serve as the former's henchmen.
 Adrian Schiller appears as Monsieur D'Arque, the sly warden of the local asylum who is bribed by Gaston to have Maurice institutionalized.
 Gerard Horan appears as Monsieur Jean Potts, Mrs Potts's husband and Chip's father.
 Haydn Gwynne appears as Clothilde, a fishmonger and Cogsworth's wife.
 Michael Jibson appears as the Tavern Keeper, the owner and keeper of Villeneuve's local tavern.
 Ray Fearon appears as Père Robert, Villeneuve's local chaplain who encourages Belle to borrow the books in the chapel's meager library.
 Zoë Rainey appears as Belle's mother, Maurice's late wife who contracted the plague and died when Belle was an infant.
 Gizmo appears as Frou-Frou, Maestro Cadenza's and Madame de Garderobe's pet Yorkshire Terrier who has been transformed into a footstool.
 Tom Turner (Note: In the initial theatrical release, Turner is miscredited as Henry Garrett in the cast.) appears as the King, the prince's father who, following his wife's death, raised his son to be just as arrogant and selfish as he was.
 Harriet Jones appears as the Queen, the Prince's mother who died of an illness when he was a child.
 Dale Branston appears as Villeneuve's resident baker.
 Chris Andrew Mellon appears as Nasty Headmaster, the unnamed headmaster of an all-boys school in Villeneuve that disapproves of Belle teaching a young girl how to read.
 Vivian Parry appears as the Village Lasses' mother, an unnamed seamstress.
-Stephen Merchant was set to appear as Monsieur Toilette, a servant who was turned into a toilet, but his scenes were cut from the theatrical release of the film.
+Stephen Merchant was set to appear as Monsieur Toilette, a servant who was turned into a toilet, but his scenes were wiped from the theatrical release of the film.